A mandatory face covering bylaw is in place in the city of Airdrie. A mask or face covering is required in all public settings.

 Masks should complement – not replace – other prevention measures.
 Continue physical distancing and good hand hygiene, and stay home when sick.

-Please feel free to print and post or share the resources below in your home, business or on your social media.
+Please print and post or share the resources below in your home, business or on your social media.

 As more resources are created we'll share them here for you to use.